ankekat1000/annotator-bias-comment-classification/README.md

 ## 🤓 You Might Want to Improve

 - **Number of Annotator per Group**: We collected 3 annotations for each educational group and comment, while a higher number might provide higher measurement reliability.
-- **Control for Label Imbalance in Incivility Dataset**: The small number of uncivil comments highly impacted the results and interpretability of the analysis.
+- **Label Imbalance in Incivility Dataset**: The small number of uncivil comments highly impacted the results and interpretability of the analysis.
 We recommend further researchers to control for label balance.

 ---